25 astonishingly realistic pencil drawings that will blow your mind

 You won't believe these realistic pencil drawings aren't photographs.

-Our roundup of the best realistic pencil drawings below includes celebrity portraits, animals, natural scenes, everyday objects and famous landmarks.
-The breadth of subjects means you should find no shortage of inspiration for your own work (see our guides to the best pencils or best mechanical pencils if you're inspired).
+This huge range of subjects and styles means you should find no shortage of inspiration for your own hyperrealistic art if you're exploring pencil drawing techniques (see our guides to the best pencils or best mechanical pencils if you're inspired).

 The most realistic pencil drawings we've seen

-In the list below, we cover 24 artists who create extremely realistic pencil drawings.
-Many of them are so realistic that you would take them for photographs at first glance.
-For some of them we've included videos in which they demonstrate part of the process they to create hyperrealistic pencil drawings.
-On the still images, you can click at the top right of each image to enlarge it.
+In the list below, we feature 25 artists who create extremely realistic pencil drawings, plus an example of the work of each.
+Many of the pieces are so realistic that you might think they're photographs at first glance, but we promise that they're pencil!
+In some cases, we've included videos that prove it, showing how the hyperrealistic pencil drawings were made.
+You can enlarge the still images by clicking at the top right of each image.

 Silvie Mahdal spend much of her time during lockdown in 2020 drawing – more than 2,500 hour.
 She shares some of her work in this video of some of her most realistic pencil drawings, also offering a glimpse of her sketchbook practice and a look at the rhythm she uses for creating hyperrealistic hair.